edwarda7/edwarda7/README.md

 Hello and Welcome!

-I'm an expert full stack developer who mastered Python, Django and other technologies as well.
+I'm an expert full stack developer who mastered Python, Django, Odoo and other technologies as well.

 When I was 13 years old, I started learning programming, and so far, I've been focusing on Python development and relevant technologies.